-Full reviews of most of the folding bikes featured below are available from our back numbers list, but new subscribers can receive all digital issues back to issue 55 (August 2006) for just £2, so it will usually be cheaper to subscribe than order several recent back numbers.
-(A subscription costs £15 in the UK or £20 overseas).
+Full reviews of most of the folding bikes featured below are available from our back numbers list, but new subscribers can receive all digital issues back to issue 55 (August 2006) for just £2, so it will usually be cheaper to take out a digital subscription than order several recent back numbers.

 Save 20% – 18 magazines for less than the price of 15.
 See subscription discounts.

 Price: From £765 Rating: 5/5 Verdict: “Still the best compact folder on the market”